YuriViernes/Activity-25-SOLID-PRINCIPLES-IN-ANGULAR/README.md

 ```
 Explanation: The User class now only focuses on user data, while UserRepository handles persistence and EmailService handles communication.
 This separation improves maintainability and testing.

+ ## 2. Open/Closed Principle (OCP)
+Definition: Software entities (classes, modules, functions) should be open for extension, but closed for modification.